zenvia/zenvia-openapi-spec/spec/tags/sms.md

 The SMS channel may be used after its activation on [Zenvia platform](https://app.zenvia.com/home/credentials).
 <br/>

 Webhooks allow you to receive events in the configured URL.
-Learn more here: https://zenvia.github.io/zenvia-openapi-spec/v2/#tag/Webhooks.
+[Learn more here.](#tag/Webhooks)

 ### ZenAPI vs SMS API
 ZenAPI allows you to use multiple channels.
 However, if you are interested in just